grdddj/done-for-today/plan.md

 ### Emu UI testing for people
 Options how to quickly spawn some UI scenarios, e.g. multisig receive, through pytest
 - currently it is possible sometimes with INTERACT=1, but it is not very convenient

+### Hardware profiling
+It could be possible to do some hardware profiling/experiments using print traces
+- something like getting object sizes, stack sizes, how long some actions take, etc.
+- with the use of trace recording via `tio` - https://github.com/tio/tio
+- `nix-shell -p tio`
+- `sudo tio /dev/ttyACM0`
+- killing it with `Ctrl+t` and `q`

+### QSTR validation
+Could create a validation script to check QSTR strings in `core/embed/rust/librust_qstr.h`
+- check there are no duplicates
+- check all of those are really used

 ---